mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * Anyone can send HTML by pasting it into a message.

+= Where Do I Find Sent Emails? =

+* You should be able to find sent emails in your email account's Sent Mail folder.

+* Delivery services like [Mailgun](https://www.mailgun.com/) and [Sendgrid](https://sendgrid.com/) also provide this information.

 = Selecting Recipients =

 * Options to send mail to any user, or limit to users with first and last names on their profile.